Free tyre & rim inspection form

 Preview the template

-What is a tyre and rim inspection?
+What is a tyre & rim inspection form?

 A tyre and rim inspection is a structured check of every tyre and rim on a vehicle.
 It goes beyond a basic visual check - the inspector measures tread depth at multiple points, identifies wear patterns (even, inner edge, outer edge, centre, cupping/scalloping), checks sidewall condition (cuts, bulges, cracking, exposed cords), records inflation pressure against the manufacturer's specification, and inspects each rim for cracks, bends, corrosion and kerb damage.
 Valve stems and caps are checked for condition and leaks.
 The inspection uses a tyre position diagram (FL, FR, RL, RR and spare) to record findings for each position.
 The completed form provides a point-in-time record of tyre and rim condition and supports fleet safety, maintenance planning and compliance.

-Benefits of tyre and rim inspections
+Benefits of using this tyre & rim inspection form

 - Safety: tyres are the only contact point between the vehicle and the road.
 Regular inspection catches wear, damage and under-inflation before they cause a blowout or loss of control.